 Delaware Photographic Society

 The Delaware Photographic Society (DPS) holds competitions to encourage club members to learn to print, show, and improve their photographic work.
-Monthly print competitions are held on the fourth Monday of September and third Mondays of October, November, January, February, March and April.
-Competition meetings begin at 7:30 PM in the DuPont Pavilion at Cokesbury Village in Hockessin, Delaware.
+Monthly print competitions are held on the third Mondays of October, November, January, February, March and April.
+Competition meetings begin at 7:00 PM in the DuPont Pavilion at Cokesbury Village in Hockessin, Delaware.
 A year end competition for Print-of-the-Year is held in May.

 There are four competition classes: Class B, Class A, Salon and Craftsman.
 Each class will have two categories: (1) that month's assigned subject, and (2) open, unrestricted subject.
 Monochrome and color prints compete together in each class/category.